Information for the Small Businessperson Considering Selling Securities (as of February 15, 2020)

 Restricted securities are securities which cannot be sold freely into the public market.
 However, this does not mean that restricted securities may not be sold under any circumstances whatsoever.
 Restricted securities may be sold in what are commonly known as “negotiated transactions” to sophisticated investors who are willing to accept the securities as restricted securities.
 Although such transactions should be made only with the advice and assistance of a securities lawyer, negotiated transactions can usually be successfully accomplished.

-Pursuant to the provisions under paragraph (k) of Rule 144, a non-affiliate beneficial owner of restricted securities who has owned the securities of reporting issuers for a period of at least six (6) months prior to sale will be exempt from (i) the 5,000 shares or $50,000 volume limitation, (ii) the manner of sale requirement, and (iii) the Form 144 filing requirement.
+Pursuant to the provisions under paragraph (k) of Rule 144, a non-affiliate beneficial owner of restricted securities who has owned the securities of reporting issuers for a period of at least six (6) months prior to sale will be exempt from (i) the volume limitation, (ii) the manner of sale requirement, and (iii) the Form 144 filing requirement.
 Furthermore, once the six (6) month period has passed, the non-affiliate owner of these securities may have the restrictive legend and stop transfer instructions deleted from the securities.

 Under Rule 144, owners of shares of non reporting issuers who have held their shares for less than twelve (12) months may not resell their securities.
 Thereafter non-affiliates are permitted unlimited resales, but affiliates must sell in compliance with the volume limitations of Rule 144.

 An “affiliate” is a person that directly or indirectly controls or is controlled by the issuer or is under common control with the issuer.